submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 > https://quay.io/repository/submariner/lighthouse-controller?tab=tags
 > https://quay.io/repository/submariner/lighthouse-coredns?tab=tags

-# Step 3: update operator version references, and release
+# Step 3: update the operator version references and create a release

-Once the other builds have finished and you have image tags 0.2.0-rc0 on submariner and ligthouse repos, you can proceed with changes to the operator
+Once the other builds have finished and you have 0.2.0-rc0 release tags for the submariner and lighthouse projects, you can proceed with changes to the operator.

-## Reference versions
+## Change referenced versions

-Edit the reference versions from the right operator/subctl branch:
+Edit the operator [versions](https://github.com/submariner-io/submariner-operator/edit/master/pkg/versions/versions.go) file and change the project version constants to reference the new release, "0.2.0-rc0".

 > https://github.com/submariner-io/submariner-operator/edit/master/pkg/versions/versions.go

-and send a PR, wait for CI to pass, and get approval/merge.
-See an example PR here: [0.2.0-rc0-release-pr](https://github.com/submariner-io/submariner-operator/pull/276)
+Create a pull request, wait for the CI job to pass, and get approval/merge.
+See an example PR [here](https://github.com/submariner-io/submariner-operator/pull/276)

-## Tag the operator repository (once the previous PR is merged)
+## Create a submariner-operator release

-Assuming that you have an existing lighthouse git directory, and that you are making a release based in master.
+Assuming you have an existing submariner-operator git directory, run the following steps:

 ```bash
 cd submariner-operator